Creating an OPC UA Connection

 Workbench - Expand Connections

-2. Double click OPC UA Connections and in the Connections pane of the OPC UA Connections dialog, select Click here to add new item.
+2. Double click OPC UA Connections and in the Connections panel of the OPC UA Connections dialog, select Click here to add new item.

 Workbench - Tab OPC UA Connections